[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 Cisco employs what it calls a “Cloud-to-Client” approach to 5G.
 The company wants to transform networks end-to-end, making Cisco equipment a critical component in delivering 5G faster.
 This technology is designed to encompass every aspect of 5G into a seamless network, providing security and enhancing video optimization.

 In addition to 5G customers, Cisco also offers a compelling value proposition to new investors.
-Its stock trades at about 15.9 times forward earnings.
-Analysts expect 14.6% profit growth this year.
-They also predict an average 8.9% annual profit growth rate over the next five years.
+Its stock trades at about 16.5 times forward earnings.
+Analysts expect about 5% revenue growth this year.

 5G Stocks to Buy: Intel (INTC)